1968 in the sport of athletics: East Africa

 1968 marked the emergence of high altitude trained long-distance runners from Kenya.
 While Abebe Bikila's Ethiopia victories in the two previous Olympic Marathons had announced to the world the potential of East African athletes, Kenya won its first gold medals in Mexico City, and it won three of them, including the Steeplechase which it would subsequently claim ownership of.
-Kenya has won the steeplechase in every Olympics they have participated in since 1968.
+Kenya has won the men's steeplechase in every Olympics they have participated in from 1968 to 2016.
 Ethiopia won its third straight marathon.
 There has been a fierce athletic rivalry between Kenya and Ethiopia ever since, while both countries and their neighbors have dominated long-distance running both on the track and on the roads.

 Fosbury flop

 Dick Fosbury was the first to do what is now called the Fosbury flop to the high jump.
 He learned to take advantage of the new foam landing pads (another technical innovation introduced in this era) by jumping over the bar backwards.
 Canadian Debbie Brill started doing the "Brill bend" about the same time, but Fosbury got the most exposure, winning the Olympics.
 The prevailing methods involved jumping forwards or sideways, styles called the roll or Western roll and previous to that, the "scissors" style.
 After Fosbury's victory, the flop became almost the only style used by elite competitors.